By

 1,000 years but instead it lasted only 12 years until his own suicide.
 Hitler’s

-to defeat his strategies.
-After World War II, the Soviet Union, also ruled by a
+allies to defeat his strategies.
+After World War II, the Soviet Union, also

-dictator, divided Europe into 2 places with 2 sets of rules and put up a wall
+ruled by a dictator, divided Europe into 2 places with 2 sets of rules and put

-to keep people in their place.
-That wall lasted only from 1961-89 until the
+up a wall to keep people in their place.
+That wall lasted only 28 years until

 stopped being placists on November 9, 1989.

-Europe.
-A civil war split her home country of Yugoslavia into 6 places
+A civil war split her home country of Yugoslavia into 6 places beginning in

-beginning in 1991, leaving her in the smaller place of Slovenia.
-In 1996, she
+1991, leaving her in the smaller place of Slovenia.
+In 1996, she came to the

-came to the United States on a visitor visa and earned $20,000 for modelling
+United States on a visitor visa and earned $20,000 for modelling before getting

-before getting permission to work.
-She was not the worst of the worst, but
+permission to work.
+She was not the worst of the worst, but according to Fox

 could have been deported for her criminal conduct.
 Donald may have wanted